Minnesota Foreign Qualification

 4. Submit Certificate of Authority

-Log into your Online Account to submit your completed PDF Certificate of Authority form.
+Log in to your Online Account to submit your completed PDF Certificate of Authority form.

 What else do I need to know?